The Cheeky Monkey Media Blog

 Have a solid plan

-For me, I was not a natural born runner and had to start with literal baby steps, much like starting my company.
+For me, I was not a natural-born runner and had to start with literal baby steps, much like starting my company.
 This is where my sheer dedication to achieving an end goal came in.
 In both actual running and the running of a business, I needed a “big picture” plan, a “sky high” view of where I saw my future self.
-Attention to daily details were mapped out - achievable routes for runs and achievable steps for business growth.
-Smart entrepreneurs have a 3 to 5 year plan, and I was ready for the challenges.
+Attention to daily details was mapped out – achievable routes for runs and achievable steps for business growth.
+Smart entrepreneurs have a 3 to 5-year plan, and I was ready for the challenges.

 One step at a time